The Careers I Will Pursue

 At Starehe, I had the opportunities of delivering speeches to a real audience.
 I gave speeches right from when I was in Form 1 to when I was in my final year in college at the school.
 Since leaving Starehe, I haven't had many opportunities to hone my public speaking skills but I am looking forward to becoming a sought-after speaker.

-Besides farming, piano-playing and public speaking, the other area I was exposed to at a tender age was writing.
-I used to pen compositions for my father to review when I was eight.
+Besides piano-playing and public speaking, the other talent I have shown an interest in is writing.
+I penned compositions for my father to review when I was eight.
 But it's not until recent years that I have treated my writing talent seriously.
 This lovely blog of mine is a testament to that effort.
 Boy, haven't I come to enjoy writing!

 Bill Clinton mentioned in his memoir that choosing a career is like choosing a wife from ten girlfriends; even if you choose the most beautiful and the most intelligent, there is always the pain of losing the other nine.
 For me, writing has been all those other nine girlfriends rolled into one.

-Yes, those are the areas I have spent considerable amount of time working on.
-I am therefore firmly convinced that God intended me for the tranquil pursuit of a career in farming, music, public speaking and writing by availing me opportunities to develop those talents and by making them my supreme delight.
+Having figured out the talents I have spent considerable amount of time working on, I am firmly convinced that God intended me for the tranquil pursuit of a career in music, public speaking and writing by availing me opportunities to develop those talents and by making them my supreme delight.
+How glad I am to have started pursuing that career through blogging!

 ---------------------------------------------------------------------